findsam/astral_count/README.md

 Essential lightweight addon for all Balance Druid players that calculates astral power count.

 #### Conditions
-1. Icon hidden when less than 1 Starsurge available.
+1. Icon hidden when NO starsurge is available.
-2. Calculate based on aura status (if player has incarn, or free procs)
+2. Calculate based on aura status (if player has incarn, or free procs).